aa-12323/sa/README.md

 ### <a href="https://github.com/zchvsre/sa/blob/master/lib/src/properties.ipynb"> properties.ipynb </a>
 A file to lookup columns in the catalogs.
 ### <a href="https://github.com/zchvsre/sa/blob/master/lib/src/treecorr_cross.ipynb"> treecorr.ipynb </a>
-Treecorr by summing xi and counts in each cluster.
+2pt function by summing xi and counts in each cluster.
 ## Journal
 ### 2019.9.28
 Add phi calculation